lungarella-raffaele/marc/README.md

 - [ ] only print escaped characters if the output is not being redirected
 - [ ] if --no-input is passed, don’t prompt or do anything interactive
 - [x] `add` adds a todo
   - [x] should accept a `--tag` flag
   - [x] possibility to add more todos in one command `marc add 'first note' 'second note'`
   - [ ] should prompt the user when there is not stdin or input
   - [ ] should accept stdin by default if the user provides an empy input, (or by using '-')
 - [x] `log` lists todos
   - [ ] should have a --tag flag to list todo with the same tag
   - [ ] should have flags `undone` `--no-undone`, by defaults it should show completed and not completed todos
   - [ ] should have a `--plain -p` flag
 - [ ] `tag` handles tags
   - [ ] flag --create -c to create a new tag
   - [ ] without any arguments it lists all available tags
   - [ ] --prune -p to delete all tags without a corresponding todo
 - [x] `edit` interactive editing of todos
   - [ ] should accept --tag flag
   - [x] ability to drop todo
   - [ ] ability to complete a todo
   - [ ] ability to edit a todo, (content and tag)
 - [x] `done` command, marks an entry as completed
+- [ ] `rm` command, removes an entry
 - [ ] consider writing manual for subcommands, e.g.

 ```